kodemore/chocs/README.md

 - `/pet/a/b/c`
 - `/pet/12jd/fds`

-## Defining and using custom middleware
+## Defining and using a custom middleware

-Middleware are functions or classes extending `chocs.middleware.Middleware` class.
-Middleware have access to request object and next function used to control middleware stack flow.
-Successful middleware should call `next` function *(which accepts `chocs.HttpRequest` instance and returns `chocs.HttpReponse`)* and return valid `chocs.HttpResponse` instance.
+Middleware are functions or classes that inherit `chocs.middleware.Middleware`.
+Middlewares have access to the request object and the next function is used to control middleware stack flow.
+Successful middleware execution should call the `next` function *(which accepts a `chocs.HttpRequest` instance and returns `chocs.HttpReponse`)* and return a valid `chocs.HttpResponse` instance.

-Middleware can perform various tasks;
+Middlewares can perform various tasks:
- - making changes in request/response objects ending
+ - Making changes in request/response objects ending
- - validating input data
+ - Validating input data
- - authenticating users
+ - Authenticating users
- - end request-response cycle
+ - End request-response cycle
- - connecting to external data source
+ - Connecting to external data sources

-Middleware are different than functions decorated by `router.*` decorators as they got executed every time request happens and they are not bound to the uri.
+Middlewares are different to functions decorated by `router.*` decorators as they are executed every time a request happens and they are not bound to the URI.

 ```python
 from chocs import HttpRequest, HttpResponse, serve